Æthelred the Unready: Æthelred changes course

-In Charter S 876 of 993 (see right) Æthelred declared that Æthelwold's death had deprived the country of one "whose industry and pastoral care administered not only to my interest but also to that of all inhabitants of the country".
+In Charter S 876 of 993, Æthelred declared that Æthelwold's death had deprived the country of one "whose industry and pastoral care administered not only to my interest but also to that of all inhabitants of the country".
 The charter is one of the grandest in appearance to survive as an original from the Anglo-Saxon period, reflecting its political importance.
-It was issued at a meeting of the witan at Winchester, and Æthelred declared that he had summoned the meeting "in order to be free of the terrible curse as quickly as possible".
+It was issued at a meeting of the witan (king's council) at Winchester, and Æthelred declared that he had summoned the meeting "in order to be free of the terrible curse as quickly as possible".
 He attributed his own conduct "partly on account of the ignorance of my youth ... and partly on account of the abhorrent greed of certain of those men who ought to administer to my interest".
 He particularly blamed Ælfric of Hampshire and the late Wulfgar, Bishop of Ramsbury.
 In the same year Æthelred had Ælfric's son blinded. Ælfric was twice accused in ASC C of treachery in battles against the Danes, but it is uncertain whether the charges are justified.
 The allegations did not halt his rise in status, and he attested charters as the premier ealdorman between around 998 and the rise to dominance of Eadric Streona ten years later. Ælfric died fighting against the Danes in the Battle of Assandun in 1016.

-In Charter S 893 of 898 Æthelred restored property which he had taken from St Andrew's Church, Rochester, and declared:
+In Charter S 893 of 998 Æthelred restored property which he had taken from St Andrew's Church, Rochester, and declared:

 Now, however, because I have reached a mature age thanks to merciful heavenly kindness, I have decided to amend my childhood deeds.
 Therefore, encouraged by the grace of the Lord, I am reconsidering whatever I have unjustly done, encouraged then with wicked instigation against the sacred apostle of God; now, fully before God, with tearful contrition of my heart, I repent and restore freely that which rightly belongs to this place, hoping to receive the tears of my repentance and to be loosened from the fetters of my earlier ignorance by Him, Who does not desire the death of a sinner, but rather that he convert and live.

-This is one of a number of charters in favour of religious houses by which Æthelred hoped to gain divine favour which would merit victory over his enemies.
-In 898 he gave Wulfsige, Bishop of Sherborne, permission to convert his church's community of secular clergy into a monastic one, and bishops and abbots became more prominent as charter signatories.
+This is one of a number of charters in favour of religious houses by which Æthelred hoped to gain divine favour which would merit victory over the Vikings.
+In 998 he gave Wulfsige, Bishop of Sherborne, permission to convert his church's community of secular clergy into a monastic one, and bishops and abbots became more prominent as charter signatories.
 In the mid to late 980s only three or four abbots attested, but from 990 there were often ten or more, and Æthelred made many grants to the Church in the late 990s and early 1000s.